MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/evaluateoperator.md

 The `evaluate` operator is a tabular operator that provides the ability to invoke query language extensions known as **plugins**.
-Plugins can be enabled or disabled (unlike other language constructs which are always available), and are not "bound" by the relational nature of the language (for example, they may not have a predefined, statically-determined, output schema).
+Plugins can be enabled or disabled (unlike other language constructs, which are always available), and aren't "bound" by the relational nature of the language (for example, they may not have a predefined, statically determined, output schema).

 **Syntax**